I’m sure by now many of you have heard about the Stanford study claiming that organic foods are no healthier or safer than conventional alternatives.

-Which should you choose?
+Which Should You Choose?
 Conventional?
 Local?
 Organic?

 However, if you’re concerned about exposure to pesticide and antibiotic-resistance, industrial organic might be a better choice than local conventional (assuming no local organic option is available).

-Of course the best choice of the four is to buy local, organic produce: it will have the highest nutrient content and the lowest levels of pesticide and antibiotic-resistant bacteria.
 And it’s also more supportive of fair labor practices, the maintenance of healthy soil and biodiversity and the strength of local communities.
 There’s a lot more to food than nutrition.

 If money is tight and you can’t afford to buy local, organic produce from farmer’s markets exclusively, here’s what I’d suggest:

 - Choose organic when it matters most.
 Some foods tend to be higher in pesticides than others.
 See this list for the 12 fruits and vegetables you should always buy organic.

 - Buy local, conventional varieties rather than “industrial” conventional varieties whenever possible.